 - Providing lists of supplementary tutoring resources and study groups available for more targeted practice

-- Discussing whether certain academic accommodations like added exam time could help alleviate external pressures to allow greater focus
+- Discussing whether certain academic accommodations, such as an added exam time, could help alleviate external pressures to allow greater focus.

 - Offering reassurance and perspective from their years of experience with many students just like you